 What is a Survivor Mindset?

 The survivor mindset is the frame of reference when is someone is learning to overcome unhealthy coping mechanisms.
 It takes some people years to reach this point, but there is still work to be done.
-It is easy to slip back into these bad habitual coping strategies when we are under stress.
+It is easy to slip back into these bad habitual coping strategies when under stress.

 Victim And Survivor To Thriving